Modino-io/.github/.github/ISSUE_TEMPLATE/07_wireframes.md

 # Definition of done
 ### Solution Quality
-- [ ] Provided design answers to all Acceptance Criteria described in the related issue
 - [ ] Provided design includes:
    - [ ] Primary flow ("happy path")
    - [ ] Secondary flows (e.g. unexpected input, something fails,…)
-   - [ ] Behaviour specs included for every wireframe (screen-to-screen interactions, general behaviour, inputs, …)
+   - [ ] Behaviour specs included for every wireframe (screen-to-screen interactions, general behaviour, inputs…)
 - [ ] Provided design follows the style and requirements set by [Material](https://material.io/)
 - [ ] Provided design follows the style and requirements set by [Modino](figma link)
-- [ ] 0 errors found by Figma checkers (if cannot be achieved, explain why or create a follow up issue)
-- [ ] Wireframe interactions are included in the prototype
+- [ ] Interactions are included in the prototype

 ### Common Agreement
 - [ ] Development team confirmed that there are no technical limitations or restrictions